Taiga Biome Facts

 Taiga Biome Description

 The taiga biome is one that has very long and cold winters.
 They summers are short and they are cool in temperature.
 The cool air masses from the arctic can move in rapidly.
 The average temperature in the summer is from 64 degrees to 72 degrees.
 However, in the winter months it can be -14 degrees.
-This is the largest land biome, covering 27% of the Earths surface.
+Taiga biome makes up 29% of the world’s forest cover.

 |Climate||From 64 to 72 °F. In winter -14 °F|